rashed-azad/remote-docker-devbox/CLion-Remote-Docker-Setup.md

 ## 2. Run the Docker Container

-Assuming you have built the Docker image named `remote-docker-devbox`:
+Assuming you have built the Docker image named `remote-devbox`:

 ```bash
 # Run the container in detached mode, with SSH port and persistent project folder